AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Open the accumulator cap to empty the accumulator.
  #.
 Close the accumulator cap.
  #.
 Close the needle valve.
  #.
 We can set the air flow rate based on our calibration be navigating to the Configuration tab and selecting edit rules.
 We want to control the air flow rate, so select air flow rate from the set points and variables list.
-Set the air flow rate to a value of 200u (200 ?M/s).
+Set the air flow rate to a value of 200u (200 :math:`\mu M`/s).
  #.
 Begin logging data from the 200kPa pressure sensor (accumulator pressure) at a 1 s interval using the datalog button on the configuration tab.
 Data is being logged when the icon is green.
  #.
 Navigate back to process operation tab and set the **operator selected state** to aerate.
  #.
 End logging data when the accumulator pressure is approximately equal to the source pressure.